 - Cook.
 Sear the loin for 5 minutes per side over direct heat.
 Then, move it to indirect heat.
 Cook the roast for 1 to 1 ½ hours, or until the pork reaches an internal temperature of 145°F. The rule of thumb is 20 minutes of cooking time per pound.
 Aim for a mahogany color on the outside and a rosy pink inside.

 - Rest the meat and serve.
 The pork loin will be hot once it comes off the grill.
 Let the meat rest for about 15 minutes.
 It will finish cooking from the residual heat, and the juices will settle in for an optimally scrumptious flavor.
 Slice into ¼-inch slices and serve.

 Pork loin goes well with any side dish.
-Creamy mashed potatoes, baked mac and cheese, or a buttery dollop of grits are a natural!
+Creamy mashed potatoes, baked mac and cheese, or a buttery dollop of grits are a few of the best pairings!
 Or pair it with a crunchy slaw, lemon-herb couscous, or warm salad with wilted greens and bacon.

 Save time and order in your sides from Smokey Mo’s.
-With locations throughout Central Texas including San Antonio, New Braunfels, Georgetown, Round Rock, and more – delicious BBQ is never far off.
+Drop by one of our locations throughout Central Texas including San Antonio, New Braunfels, Georgetown, Round Rock or order online today.
 We have everything you need to make your pork loin meal a winner!
 The PIT is LIT at Smokey Mo’s BBQ.